A man welding.

 An example of weld is using a torch to melt the stem of a candle holder onto a metal base.

-Origin: altered (with unhistoric -d) < obs. well, to weld from Middle English wellen, to weld, well, verb
+Origin of weldaltered (with unhistoric -d) from obsolete well, to weld from Middle English wellen, to weld, well, verb

 - a European mignonette (Reseda luteola) that yields a yellow dye

 Origin of weldMiddle English welde, akin to Middle Low German wolde, Middle Dutch wouw

 - To join (metals) by applying heat, sometimes with pressure and sometimes with an intermediate or filler metal having a high melting point.

 - To bring into close association or union.

 - The union of two metal parts by welding.